 Keeping skills and knowledge up to date is crucial, and once you start to fall behind it’s hard to catch up again.
 The only way to build up different perspectives and diverse skills is by working for different organisations.

-As we’ve mentioned before at HR GO, one soft skill that we’ve noticed employers are increasingly looking for is adaptability: being flexible and able to adapt to changing priorities in the workplace.
+As we’ve mentioned before at HR GO, one soft skill that we’ve noticed employers are increasingly looking for is adaptability.
+That means being flexible and able to adapt to changing priorities in the workplace.

 And it’s clear that staying at the same job doesn’t give you the same chances to try and learn new things than if you switched.

 Building up a professional network is an important part of getting on in your career.
-And when you stay in one job for too long, you miss out on chances to meet different professionals – think colleagues, managers or clients.
+And when you stay in one job for too long, you miss out on chances to meet different professionals including colleagues, managers or clients.

 If you appear happy to stay on at the same level your employer could start taking you for granted.

 How might that translate to your income?
-Industry research suggests that employees who stay with one employer too long get paid 50% less over the course of their careers.
+Industry research suggests that employees who stay with one employer too long get paid a whopping 50% less over the course of their careers.

 Sticking long-term at the same job suggests that you lack the motivation to succeed.
 The risk is that potential employers will scan your CV wanting to see career progression and be disappointed when they can’t.

 Putting in the years in the same place also suggests you’re stuck in a rut and might struggle to adapt to a new way of doing things in a different job.
-(You can read our tips on how to work up the best CV here).
+We can help with that: Read our tips on how to work up the best CV.

 If you’re in your work comfort zone it might take a while to realise it’s time to move on.
 But making the leap to another organisation that can help you reach your potential is the only smart way forward.